How Often To Water Sage: Yellow Leaves Turning, Seedling, Potted Plant

 If your sage plant is not looking its best, you can bring it back to life by taking proactive steps to improve drainage and air circulation around the plant.
 If possible, move your sage plant to a place where it will get more light.
 Improved drainage and increased light will help your sage plant recover.

-One reason your sage plant leaves may be curling is that it’s not getting enough sunlight.
+Your sage plant leaves may be curling because it’s not getting enough sunlight.
 Sage plants need at least six hours of sunlight each day.
-If your sage plant is not getting enough sun, the leaves will become yellow and begin to curl.
+If your sage plant is not getting enough sun, the leaves will become yellow and curl.

 Seedlings can go without water for 7 days, but they will begin to wilt, and their leaves will start to curl if they are deprived of water for too long.
-So if you see that your seedlings are wilting or their leaves are curling, it’s time to water them.
+So if your seedlings are wilting or their leaves are curling, it’s time to water them.